adrian-jrczk/SmartCalc/README.md

 When multiplying or adding matrices, they should be put one after another.

-#### Arguments:
+#### Available arguments:

-`-t, --type CALCULATION_TYPE`			calculation type
+`-t, --type CALCULATION_TYPE` - calculation type<br/>
-`-m, --matrix-operation`				matrix operation type
+`-m, --matrix-operation` - matrix operation type<br/>
-`-i, --input-file INPUTFILENAME`		name of the file with input data `-o, --output-file OUTPUTFILENAME`		name of the file with output data (default: INPUTFILENAME)
+`-i, --input-file INPUTFILENAME` - name of the file with input data<br/>
+`-o, --output-file OUTPUTFILENAME` - name of the file with output data (default: INPUTFILENAME)

 ## Installation

-1. Import this repository to some folder with `git clone repourl`
+1. Import this repository to some folder with `git clone https://github.com/adrian-jrczk/SmartCalc.git`
 2. Open this folder and install with `mvn clean install`
 3. In `target` folder there will be executable jar file `smartcalc.jar` which you can move freely and run with `java -jar smartcalc.jar`